sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

 The Sage library interfaces to some external non-Python packages by running an executable program in a separate process.
 The package may either be available from a system installation, or the Sage distribution may have installed the package in the `SAGE_LOCAL` prefix hierarchy.
 The main `sage` script sets up various environment variables before starting the Python interpreter; in particular, it sets `PATH` to include `SAGE_LOCAL/bin`, which ensures that the installed executables are found.

-In Sage 9.6, we have changed most calls to executables so that they no longer depend on the environment variable `PATH` being set.
+In Sage 9.6, we have changed most calls to executables so that they no longer depend on the environment variable `PATH` being set in this way.
 Every executable program is represented by an instance of `sage.features.Executable`.
 Its method `absolute_filename` explicitly searches inside `SAGE_LOCAL/bin` (in installations with `SAGE_LOCAL`) before it depends on `PATH`.
 [[https://trac.sagemath.org/ticket/31292|#31292]],
 [[https://trac.sagemath.org/ticket/31296|#31296]],
 [[https://trac.sagemath.org/ticket/32645|#32645]],